Finding a great book title comes from doing your research

 Stranded: 632.
 No. A nice word, but clearly it is not one that people would use in search.

 Missing: 5,508.
 Perfect.
-A common word with little competition.
+A common word with very little competition.

-I may be totally wrong in my conclusion about Missing In Hawaii, but at least I did some research.
+I may be totally wrong in my conclusion about Missing In Hawaii being a great book title, but at least I did some research.
 Have you?

 Don’t run with the crowd with your book title, as 50 Shades of anything has been done to death.
 Hunt for words that are underused, yet most importantly, very searchable.

-Think about what potential book buyers may be looking for and how your choice of title and keywords can bring them to your book.
-An hour of research may be the small difference between your next book being a success, or a flop.
+Think about what potential book buyers may be looking for and how your choice of keywords in your title, and sub-title, can attract them to your book.